turugina/robolectric-plugin/README.md

 ```

-Originally, we no plugin, you could write along the lines of the following build.gradle
+Originally, with no plugin, you could write along the lines of the following build.gradle

 ```groovy
 import com.android.build.gradle.internal.tasks.BaseTask